sukanyasmeher/sfal-vsd/AdvancedPhysicalDesign.md

 <details>
   <summary> Theory </summary>

-Following are the considerations for chip floorplan
+Following steps are considered for chip floorplan
   - Define the height and width of the core and die
   - Define the location of pre-placed cells
   - Surround the pre-placed cells with de-coupling capacitor
   - Power planning
   - Pin placement and logical cell placement blockage
-  -

 ## Utilization Factor and Aspect Ratio

 Steps to define the height and width of the core and die